ellisrichardj/BovTB-nf/Readme.md

 If required, there is simple script for installing the dependancies (helpfully called Install_dependancies.sh), which will also update the nextflow config file with their locations.

+# Docker build

+Alternatively, the pipeline can run in an ubuntu image on docker.
+To build the image:
+`docker build /PATH/TO/REPO/ -t bov-tb`

 -------------

 ## Examples